 This is a simplified way of looking at it, but not really the way mAh actually works.

 It`s the opposite:

 To simplify it, you take a battery with 1900mAh and a device (let`s take a flashlight for example) that uses a low current of 100mA.
 The battery will take 19 hours to discharge the battery from 1900 till empty.
 So 19hours discharge at 100mA equals 1900mAh.

 Isn`t that the same?
 Why can`t you use that with charging instead of discharging?

-Now you extend the charge time to 25 hours.
-This would imply that you do 25*100mA is 2500mAh.
+Now you extend the charge time to a total of 25 hours.
+This would imply that you do 25*100mA which would result in 2500mAh.
 This is the problem!
 A 1900mAh battery can only hold 1900 mAh even if you put 2500mA into it.